A jazz connoisseur who made Atlantic Records a hub for the genre’s greatest talents.

 Nesuhi Ertegun spent most of his lifetime working at Atlantic Records and associated labels.

-1944, Nesuhi moved to Los Angeles to run the Jazzman Record Shop.
+Nesuhi moved to Los Angeles to run the Jazzman Record Shop in 1944.
 He also put together the band for Orson Welles’ Mercury Theater Presents radio show.
 Then he persuaded New Orleans jazzman Kid Ory to come out of retirement and assemble a new band.
 Nesuhi then formed his own label, Crescent Records (later Jazzman), to record Ory.
 The label also released records by Jelly Roll Morton and Jimmy Noone.
-Nesuhi also served as editor of Record Changer magazine, and he taught the first accredited course in jazz offered in the U.S., at UCLA.
+Nesuhi also served as editor of Record Changer magazine, and he taught the first accredited course in jazz offered in the U.S. at UCLA.

 In addition to his production work, Nesuhi later went on to spearhead Atlantic’s international operations, expanding the business and opening up new markets overseas.
 After the merger of the Warner Bros., Elektra and Atlantic labels in 1971, Nesuhi headed WEA International.
 He later oversaw the special-projects division of Warner Communications and launched East/West, an Atlantic-distributed label, in 1988.
 At East/West, he returned to the studio as producer of such artists as the Modern Jazz Quartet and Milt Jackson.

 Nesuhi Ertegun died on July 15, 1989, following complications from cancer surgery.
-He was inducted into the Rock and Roll Hall of Fame in 1991
+He was inducted into the Rock & Roll Hall of Fame in 1991.

 Inductee: Nesuhi Ertegun (born November 26, 1917, died July 15, 1989)